Setting Life Goals and New Resolutions

 We are all unique individuals with talents, dreams, and goals.
 When you get to the “rocking chair” point in your life, don’t you want to be able to look back at it and know that you did everything that you wanted to, and that you lived your dreams?
 Everyone makes mistakes and this is not about whether or not you made mistakes, but whether you lived up to your full potential.

 How did you go about setting life goals?
 Did you express your unique talents and do all you wanted to do?
 Your New Year’s goals are about more than just one year, they are about your whole life!

 Don’t Live Your Life In Fear.
 Live It Fully In Joy!

-This year, one of our founders, Kirsten, challenges you to look at more than a casual “New Year’s resolution”.
+This year, I challenge you to look at more than a casual “New Year’s resolution”.
 Take a look at the road map stretching out before you, see who you can help, what talents you can express, where you can go, and how you can show up to life with the best you that you can be.